FedKLPR: KL-Guided Pruning-Aware Federated Learning for Person Re-Identification: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{erson} re-identification (ReID) is a fundamental computer vision task that aims to identify and track individuals across non-overlapping camera networks despite variations in viewpoint, illumination, and occlusion.
-This technology has become indispensable for modern surveillance systems and smart city infrastructures, enabling crucial applications ranging from public safety to retail analytics by matching pedestrians across distributed cameras.
-Recent advances in person re-ID have demonstrated promising results by eliminating the dependency on labor-intensive labeled datasets \cite{pre_id_cvpr, render_re_id, mutual_mean-teaching, reid_spatial_cvpr, dis_iccv, iics, dy_iccv, un_reid_iccv, un_reid_eccv, un_reid_arxiv, 27, CAP}.
-However, the conventional reliance on centralized training paradigms poses significant deployment challenges, particularly regarding data privacy and scalability in real-world scenarios.
-This necessitates the search for an alternative ReID method that respects data privacy and delivers high accuracy.
+\IEEEPARstart{P}{erson} re-identification (re-ID) aims to identify individuals across non-overlapping camera networks under variations in viewpoint, illumination, and occlusion.
+It has been widely studied for surveillance and smart city applications, where pedestrian matching across distributed cameras is required.
+Recent advances in unsupervised person re-ID have reduced the reliance on labor-intensive identity annotations \cite{pre_id_cvpr, render_re_id, mutual_mean-teaching, reid_spatial_cvpr, dis_iccv, iics, dy_iccv, un_reid_iccv, un_reid_eccv, un_reid_arxiv, 27, CAP}.
+However, most existing methods still rely on centralized training, which raises privacy and scalability concerns in real-world deployments.